SWAT: Spatial Structure Within and Among Tokens

 \subsection{ImageNet Classification}

 ImageNet-1K \cite{deng2009imagenet} is a commonly-used classification benchmark, with 1.2M training images and 50K validation images, annotated with 1000 categories.
 For all our models, we report Top-1 (\%) accuracy on single-crop evaluation with complexity metrics such as Parameters and FLOPs.
 We train all our models for 300 epochs on inputs of $224\times224$ using the \texttt{timm} \cite{rw2019timm} library.
-We use the original hyperparameter settings for each of the backbone, without any further tuning.
+We use the original hyperparameters for all backbones, without further tuning.
 All models are trained with Mixed Precision.

-\paragraph{SWAT is generally-applicable and scalable:} In \tref{tab:deit_mixer}, we present the performance of SWAT with the two main types of token-based models: those using attention (MHSA) such as DeiT \cite{touvron2021deit}, and those using MLPs such as Mixer \cite{tolstikhin2021mixer}.
-In both model families, SWAT consistently outperforms the baselines, verifying that our Structure-aware Tokenization and Structure-aware Mixing can be applied in both cases.
-We also consider multiple scales of models, specifically, Tiny, Small and Base (w/ patch size of 32) configurations, with varying range of parameters and computations.
+\paragraph{SWAT is generally-applicable and scalable:} In \tref{tab:deit_mixer}, we present the performance of SWAT with the two main types of token-based models: those using attention (MHSA) such as DeiT \cite{touvron2021deit} and Swin \cite{liu2021swin}, or those using MLPs such as Mixer \cite{tolstikhin2021mixer}.
+In both model families, SWAT consistently outperforms the baselines across different model scales, verifying that our Structure-aware Tokenization and Structure-aware Mixing can be applied in both cases.
+Specifically, we consider Tiny, Small and Base/32 (i.e., patch size of 32$\times$32) model scales, with varying range of parameters and computations.
 These are standard models reported in previous work.
 We implement our tokenizer and replace Transformer/Mixing blocks with ours in each configuration (eg: DeiT-Ti $\rightarrow$ SWAT$_\text{DeiT}$-Ti).
 In all configurations, SWAT models show consistent improvements.
 In SWAT$_\text{DeiT}$, Tiny version achieves the highest gain of $+3.5\%$, with $+0.7\%$ in Small and Base/32.
-In SWAT$_\text{Mixer}$, both Tiny ($+4.0\%$) and Small ($+2.2\%$) versions show a considerable improvement over baselines.
-SWAT models have minimal (or no) increment in parameters or computations.
-Performance vs. Complexity graphs are shown in \fref{fig:acc_vs_compute}.
+In SWAT$_\text{Mixer}$, all Tiny ($+4.0\%$), Small ($+2.2\%$) and Base/32 ($+1.6\%$) versions show a considerable improvement over baselines.
+SWAT$_\text{Swin}$ shows $+0.4\%$ w/ Tiny and $+0.3\%$ w/ Small models.
+Overall, SWAT models have minimal (or no) increment in parameters or computations.
+The performance vs. complexity graphs are shown in \fref{fig:acc_vs_compute}.